andyl/comgen/README.md

 # PhoenixCommanded

 [Commanded][com] code generators for the [Phoenix Framework][phx].
-This is UNDER CONSTRUCTION, not yet ready for live use!
+This is UNDER CONSTRUCTION, not ready for live use!

 This repo provides generators for rapid creation of Phoenix/Commanded apps.
 The intended audience is new Commanded developers, to generate demo code and to